gotar1/Data-Engineering-Sqlalchemy/README.md

 The way we created and relate our tables realy makes it very easy for a user to querry multible factors about the movies at  once.

 # Conclusion:
-This was a fun project to do and it realy teach you a lot about data engineering and how to contruct a relational dtabase.
+This was a fun project to do and it realy teach you a lot about data engineering and how to contruct a relational database.
 ETL work is widely utilized by many industries today and it is a big bounus to learn how to do it..